 The old testament puts a lot of emphasis on length of life.
 We even find it mentioned in the fifth commandment: ‘Honour your father and your mother, so that you may live long in the land the LORD your God is giving you.’
 ‘A living dog is better than a dead lion’!
 (Ecc 9:4).
 Health and long life are among the greatest blessings anyone may have, if we consider only this life.

-The new testament scarcely mentions long life once, but eternal life, or more accurately age-lasting life, is mentioned many times.
+The new testament scarcely mentions long life once, but eternal life, or its real meaning spiritual life, is mentioned many times.
 Natural health and long life in the old covenant are pictures of spiritual life and health in the new.

 In the natural realm, life and health are the foundations of all other blessings.
 You cannot enjoy food, drink, possessions, entertainments or anything else after you die, or if your body is wracked with pain.
 So it is also in the spiritual realm.
 Unless you have spiritual life and health you cannot hope for further spiritual blessings.
 At the start of his ministry Jesus said to Nicodemus, ‘You must be born again.’
 We will never have wisdom and riches in the spirit unless we first have life.

 Why did Solomon ask God for wisdom?
 He had come to the throne as the young son of a great father, and he felt a big responsibility.
 His older brother Adonijah had already tried to take his throne from him.
 He deeply wanted to rule the people of God rightly.
 No doubt he had great respect for the many virtues of his father.
 David had faith and great courage in battle and generosity and forgiveness even for his enemies.
 He was a poet also and a musician.
 Above all he had a deep love for God.
 However it appears he lacked wisdom, and probably Solomon had seen this and its consequences.